 - a.
 The development preserves or enhances the special character and appearance of the area; - b.
 The development is in sympathy with, and integrates into, the characteristic built form of the area; - c.
 The appearance of shopfronts are retained where applicable; - d.
 The scale, form, materials and architectural detailing of the development respects the characteristics of adjoining or nearby buildings; - e.
-Important views within, into and out of the area, including into the surrounding countryside, are respected; - f.
+Key views specifically identified in Section 5 of the Bungay Conservation Area Appraisal and Management Plan (January 2022), or later revision, are not significantly adversely affected; - f.
 Trees and other landscape features contributing to the character and appearance of the area are preserved; and - g.
 The development in other ways conforms with the character as set out in Conservation Area Character Appraisal.

 Development proposals will be assessed against these criteria in the context of the particular character area, as set out in East Suffolk Council's Bungay Conservation Area Appraisal and Management Plan, in which the proposal sits, as well as any impact on the Conservation Area as a whole.
-Where possible, consideration will be given to the cumulative impacts of separate development proposals on the character.
 Proposals that help restore the character, setting or significance of the area will be supported.
-Similarly, proposals that will bring buildings back into use or which will ensure their long-term use will also be considered favourably, even if this requires a change of use, particularly if the proposal is likely to make a positive contribution to the vitality of the town centre.
+Similarly, proposals that will bring buildings back into use or which will ensure their long-term use will also be supported, even if this requires a change of use, particularly if the proposal is likely to make a positive contribution to the vitality of the town centre.